cchitsiang/awesome-stars/topics.md

 ## eslint

+- [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [dahnielson/pwa-svelte-rollup-template](https://github.com/dahnielson/pwa-svelte-rollup-template) - Template for Svelte PWA
 - [postlight/serverless-typescript-starter](https://github.com/postlight/serverless-typescript-starter) - 🗄🙅‍♀️ Deploy your next serverless JavaScript function in seconds
 - [xojs/eslint-config-xo-typescript](https://github.com/xojs/eslint-config-xo-typescript) - ESLint shareable config for TypeScript to be used with eslint-config-xo